Pigeoncoin/pigeoncoin/binaries/pre-release/mac/README.md

-# RavenBinaries Mac Download Instructions
+# PigeonBinaries Mac Download Instructions

-1) Download and copy raven.dmg to desired folder
+1) Download and copy pigeon.dmg to desired folder

-2) Double click the raven.dmg
+2) Double click the pigeon.dmg

-3) Drag Raven Core icon to the Applications
+3) Drag Pigeon Core icon to the Applications

-4) Launch Raven Core
+4) Launch Pigeon Core

-Note: On Raven Core launch if you get this error
+Note: On Pigeon Core launch if you get this error

 ```
 Dyld Error Message:
   Library not loaded: @loader_path/libboost_system-mt.dylib
-  Referenced from: /Applications/Raven-Qt.app/Contents/Frameworks/libboost_thread-mt.dylib
+  Referenced from: /Applications/Pigeon-Qt.app/Contents/Frameworks/libboost_thread-mt.dylib
   Reason: image not found
 ```
-You will need to copy libboost_system.dylib to libboost_system-mt.dylib in the /Applications/Raven-Qt.app/Contents/Frameworks folder
+You will need to copy libboost_system.dylib to libboost_system-mt.dylib in the /Applications/Pigeon-Qt.app/Contents/Frameworks folder